 Oxidation of naphthalene with chromate or permanganate, or catalytic oxidation with O 2 and a vanadium catalyst, gives phthalic acid.

 Most of the naphthalene is derived from coal tar.

-From the 1960s to the 1990s, significant amounts of naphthalene were also produced from heavy oil fractions during oil refining, but today, petroleum-derived naphthalene accounts for only a minor component of oil production. naphthalene.
+From the 1960s to the 1990s, significant amounts of naphthalene were also produced from heavy oil fractions during oil refining.
+However, today, petroleum-derived naphthalene accounts for only a minor component of oil production.
+Naphthalene.

 Although the composition of coal tar varies with the coal from which it is produced, typical coal tar is about 10% by weight of naphthalene.

-This oil, after being washed with aqueous sodium hydroxide to remove the acid components, mainly various phenols, and with sulfuric acid to remove the basic components, is fractionally distilled to isolate the naphthalene.
+After being washed with aqueous sodium hydroxide to remove the acid components, mainly various phenols, and with sulfuric acid to remove the essential components, this oil is fractionally distilled to isolate the naphthalene.

-When more pure naphthalene is required, crude naphthalene can be further purified by recrystallizing it from any of a variety of solvents.
+When more pure naphthalene is required, crude naphthalene can be further purified by recrystallizing it from various solvents.

 In the past, naphthalene was administered orally to kill parasitic worms in livestock.

 Large volumes of naphthalene are used as a chemical intermediate to produce other chemicals.
 The most important use of naphthalene is the industrial production of phthalic anhydride, although more phthalic anhydride is manufactured from o-xylene than naphthalene.